 This movie club offers an extremely large variety of DVD movies to choose from at prices lower than what you would pay at retail stores.

-It is a great way to build your DVD movie collection or to get a copy of your favorite movie at DVD quality and not substandard download quality off of the internet.
-The DVD movies are no different than the ones you would purchase at a retailer.
+The DVD Club is a great way to build your DVD movie collection and to get a copy of your favorite movie at DVD quality and not substandard download quality off the internet.
+The DVD movies are no different from the ones you would purchase at a retailer.
 All ordering can be done online, making it extremely easy to manage your membership account and to make your DVD movie selections.